suika2engine/watermelon-script/README.md

 }
 ```

-We can get key-value pair in for-each loop.
+You can use key-value pair in for-each loops.
 ```
 func main() {
     a["key1"] = 0;